Updated August 2019

 Rarely do we refuse an offer to explore a new city, so after a few months of correspondence, we were on our way!

-We were excited for this trip because we realized Boise is surprisingly close to the Pacific Northwest. \
+We were excited for this trip because we realized Boise is surprisingly close to all the epic things to do in the Pacific Northwest.

 After flying for only 1.5 hours, we were in a new (but still near!) territory, with new mountains, rivers, and landscapes to explore.